AlphaEye420/DayZ-Modwork/Loading_Screen_Vanilla/readme.md

 ## CUSTOM LOADING SCREEN for Deer Isle

-**ATTENTION: DAYZ 1.25 MUSIC** - Note that there are new files you need to have in order to have music work in your custom map, as in Deer Isle which I have setup here.
+**ATTENTION: DAYZ 1.25 MUSIC** - Note that there are new files you need to have in order to have music work in a modded map

 #### Features: GAME HINTS + MENU MUSIC + MAIN MENU CHAR SCENE + BASIC MENU LAYOUT + AMBIENT TRACKS
 !
 THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.3 / DAYZ 1.23 and only supported as such